jerrybopara/jerrybopara/README.md

 ### Hi there 👋
-- :man_technologist:	I’m currently working on my PowerMTA Mail Servers.
+- :point_right: :man_technologist:	I’m currently working on my PowerMTA Mail Servers.
-- :v:	:point_right:	 Always open for collaboration for such intersting projects and talks.
+- :point_right: :👯:	Always open for collaboration for such intersting projects and talks.
+- :point_right: If you've any question about Bulk Emailing OR Dedicated Email Server Setup, Just let me know...

 <!--
 **jerrybopara/jerrybopara** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.